bcgov/NotifyBC/docs/docs/config/nodeRoles.md

 ---
-layout: docs
 title: Node Roles
 permalink: /docs/config-nodeRoles/
 ---

 In a multi-node deployment, some tasks should only be run by one node.
-That node is designated as *master*.
-The distinction is made using environment variable *NOTIFYBC_NODE_ROLE*.
-Setting to anything other than *slave*, including not set, will be regarded as *master*.
+That node is designated as _master_.
+The distinction is made using environment variable _NOTIFYBC_NODE_ROLE_.
+Setting to anything other than _slave_, including not set, will be regarded as _master_.